-This bath tub is designed to be fitted against the wall bathroom.
-Ensure there is a minimum clearance distance of 50mm between the freestanding ends and a wall.
+This bath tub is designed to be fitted into the corner of a bathroom.
+Ensure there is a minimum clearance distance of 50mm between the freestanding end and a wall.
+Left and right handed options should be selected as required below.